5 Ways Companies Are Making Their Remote Candidate Experience Stand Out

 Among these resources are tips for nailing the interview, links to learn more about the company’s culture and organizational structure, and a voucher code to try the Blinkist app.
 This gives candidates a firmer understanding of what the company does and allows them to formulate better questions.

-3. Replicating the onsite experience by sending care packages and using office pictures as backgrounds in video interviews
+3. Replicating the onsite candidate experience by sending care packages and using office pictures as backgrounds in video interviews

 In a recent poll, Gartner found that 86% of organizations are incorporating video conferencing tools and other virtual technology to interview candidates during coronavirus.
 But that doesn’t have to mean abandoning the feel of the office visit altogether.